-In addition to studying the present-day distribution of GEO debris objects in inclination and RAAN space, it is beneficial to forecast the evolution of this distribution under the doubly-averaged Equations (1)-(2).
-Figure 5 illustrates the approximate distributions in a predicted 20, 40, and 60 years, as compared to the phase space distribution on 01 March 2014, shown in Figure 4(a).
-As noted in Section III., a significant proportion of the present-day debris population is crossing into the second half of the conga-line progression, giving rise to strong clustering in RAAN about the line of Aries ( $\Omega = 0^{\circ}$ ).
-Systematic, predictable clustering in RAAN has been widely leveraged for space-based space surveillance (SBSS), sensor tasking, and space situational awareness activities at GEO.13 By pointing ground- or space-based sensors towards the well-known GEO "pinch points," observational coverage of the resident space object (RSO) population at GEO can be maximized, and the probability of detecting "new" objects for TLE catalog maintenance is improved.
-The productivity of the Space-Based Visible (SBV) sensor on the Midcourse Space Experiment (MSX) satellite improved 20-30% by leveraging these natural GEO pinch points.
+In addition to studying the present-day distribution of GEO debris objects in inclination and RAAN space, it is beneficial to forecast the evolution of this distribution under the doubly-averaged equations (1) and (2).
+Fig. 5 illustrates the approximate distributions in a predicted 20, 40, and 60 years, as compared to the phase space distribution on 01 March 2014, shown in Fig. 4(a).
+As noted in Section 3, a significant proportion of the present-day debris population is crossing into the second half of the congaline progression, giving rise to strong clustering in RAAN

+(a) Predicted distribution in 20 years. (b) Predicted distribution in 40 years.